Why Good Sleep is Important for Diabetes?

 8. Sleep Journal

-At Fitterfly, one of the key focus areas in our Diabetes Management Program is Sleep Management.
+At Fitterfly, one of the key focus areas in our Diabetes Prime Program is Sleep Management.

 From our experience, maximum members have reported that improving sleep quality, coupled with a proper diet and exercise routine, has significantly impacted their blood sugar level, fasting blood sugar levels, and over time, these positive changes are reflected in the HbA1c levels.